plasmodic/ecto_image_pipeline/doc/index.rst

 use it
 ^^^^^^
-See samples/user_project for a project that uses ecto_image_pipeline
+See samples/ for projects that use ecto_image_pipeline